 Cuz it was just a little too bare 🎨🌈🎨 check out the DIY paint tubes video now up on my blog and YouTube channel🌈🌈🌈 @treetopia is where you can score this amazing wreath! #artclass #artday #arteducation #artteacher #artteachersofig #lovemyjob #imateacher #elementaryart #elementaryartteacher #cassiestephens #artteachersofinstagram #artlesson #artteacherrock #whattheartteacherwore #artists #kidscreate #kidsart #primaryart #primaryartclass

-Why stop with green when you can go every color of the rainbow.
+Why stop with green when you can go every color of the rainbow?
 Teacher and DIY maven Cassie Stephens decorated a rainbow wreath with DIY school supply-themed accents.
-Check out more of Cassie’s Back to School decorating projects.
+For more study room ideas, check out Cassie’s Back to School decorating projects.

 A Pencil Tree

 This pencil tree is too cute for words.
-Jennifer Perkins dreamed up this study room decoration to give her kids good study vibes.
-She transformed a yellow Christmas tree into a pencil using a paper mache craft cone.
-She used beige and black paint to add detail.
+Jennifer Perkins dreamed up this study room to give her kids good learning vibes.
+She transformed a yellow Christmas tree into a pencil using a paper mache craft cone, using beige and black paint to add detail.
 Pink spray paint on a silver bucket made it look like an eraser.
 Check out her post for detailed instructions.

 Notebooks Decorated with Watercolors